 Doxing may warrant civil legal action or criminal charges, depending on the type of information released, the means used to acquire the information, the intent of the publisher and the reputation damage or other harm inflicted.

-The business law attorneys at Hemmer DeFrank Wessels, PLLC help clients in Kentucky, Ohio, and Indiana safeguard their businesses from the potential fallout of cyberattacks.
+The business law attorneys at Hemmer DeFrank Wessels, PLLC help clients in Kentucky, and Ohio safeguard their businesses from the potential fallout of cyberattacks.
 We also provide legal guidance on how to respond when your company becomes a victim of doxing.
 To schedule a free initial consultation with our firm, call Stephanie at 859-344-1188 or contact us online.